What to do with injured wild animals

-If you find an injured wild animal, watch it for a short while to find out how badly hurt it really is.
-Then either contact us on 0300 1234 999 or find a vet or wildlife rehabilitator near you.
-If possible, contain the animal before calling - see our capture and boxing advice below.
-Read on for more advice about what to do in specific circumstances.
-Our FAQs also have some useful information.
+If you find an injured wild animal, watch it first to see how badly hurt it is.
+Then contact us on 0300 1234 999, or take it to a nearby vet or wildlife rehabilitator.
+If possible, contain the animal before calling - see advice below.

 Capture and boxing